Delta Centauri

-Delta Centauri, Latinized from δ Centauri, is a star in the southern constellation of Centaurus.
+Delta Centauri is a star in the southern constellation of Centaurus.
+Its name is a Bayer designation that is Latinized from δ Centauri, and abbreviated Delta Cen or δ Cen.
 The apparent visual magnitude of this star is +2.57, making it readily visible to the naked eye.
 Based upon parallax measurements, it is located at a distance of about 410 ly from the Earth.
 The star is drifting further away with a radial velocity of +11 km/s.